SajixInc/Rasabot/README.md

 This command is used to run the actions.

     rasa run actions
-Note: rasa run actions are run in separate "powershell"
+<b>Note</b>: rasa run actions are run in separate "powershell"

-Note: Copy file path of index.html and paste it in web browser to see the chat widget
+<b>Note</b>: Copy file path of index.html and paste it in web browser to see the chat widget

 ## Output

 <img src="https://vivifyassets.s3.ap-south-1.amazonaws.com/vasu/output.png">

+<b>Note</b>: Here is the Top 5 Links we are getting from the Google.

 <hr>